 There are multiple aspects to treatment that are important when dealing with tennis elbow.
 Our Oakville Acupuncture use specific massage work on the affected muscles, icing and targeted exercise are all beneficial for a speedy recovery.

 Acupuncture is AMAZING when it comes to tennis elbow.
+Learn what happens in an Oakville acupuncture session with Dr. Jenn.
 We have had patients come in who have tried treatments at other facilities and gotten no relief, and after a few sessions of acupuncture they’re already feeling much better!
 Most of the time it only takes 2-3 needles each session to have a positive impact.
 The needles are painless and only have to stay in for 10-12 minutes!